-- 2 tbsp sugar
+- 2 tablespoon sugar

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

-- 2 tbsp honey
+- 2 tablespoon honey

 - 1, 12 oz can light beer

-- 1/4 C butter , melted
+- ¼ C butter, , melted

-Preheat your oven to 350 degrees.
+- Preheat your oven to 350 degrees.
 Grease a 9x5x3" loaf pan and set aside.

-Whisk together the flour, sugar, baking power and salt in a medium bowl.
+- Whisk together the flour, sugar, baking power and salt in a medium bowl.
 Stir the beer and honey together in a small bowl until combined, then pour it into the dry ingredients, stirring until just mixed.
 The dough will be fairly sticky.

-Pour half of the melted butter into the bottom of the loaf pan.
+- Pour half of the melted butter into the bottom of the loaf pan.
 Spoon the batter evenly into the pan and then pour the rest of the butter on top of the butter, making sure to cover it evenly.

-Bake for 45-50 minutes or until the top is golden brown and a toothpick inserted in the middle comes out clean.
+- Bake for 45-50 minutes or until the top is golden brown and a toothpick inserted in the middle comes out clean.
 Turn out onto a rack and cool completely before slicing.